Parashat Vayetze – Stealing an object from someone in order to prevent him from a prohibition

 Answer

-A. In the sefer Shvut Yaakov (Responsa, part III, siman 38) it is written that since there is a mitzvah to eradicate idolatry from the world, it has no value or monetary worth, and therefore the prohibition of theft does not apply to it.
+a.
+In the sefer Shvut Yaakov (Responsa, part III, siman 38) it is written that since there is a mitzvah to eradicate idol worship from the world, it has no monetary value, and therefore there is no prohibition of theft regarding it.

-B. The Avnei Nezer (Responsa, Yoreh De’ah, siman 121, sec.
-4) explains that there is no prohibition of robbery in something that is for the benefit of the one being “robbed”.
-Since it was good for Lavan not to have terafim so that he would not transgress a prohibition, there was no prohibition of robbery here.
+b.
+The Avnei Nezer (Responsa, Yoreh De’ah, siman 121, section 4) explains that there is no prohibition of theft in a matter that is ultimately beneficial to the one from whom it is taken.
+Since it was good for Lavan not to have terafim so that he would not transgress a prohibition, there was no prohibition of theft here.

-The gap between these two explanations is very large and has ramifications for many cases.
-According to the first explanation, there is no general permission to steal in order to prevent another from sinning; it applies only to something that there is a mitzvah to eradicate from the world.
-But according to the second explanation, any object that causes sin may be taken in order to save the other from transgression.
+The difference between these two answers is very great and has ramifications for many other cases.
+According to the first reason, there is no general permission to steal in order to prevent another from a transgression, but only with regard to something that there is a mitzvah to eradicate from the world.
+According to the second reason, however, any object that leads to a transgression may be stolen in order to save the other person from sinning.

-However, there is a difficulty according to both explanations: Rachel acted in accordance with the halacha, so why was she punished for stealing the terafim?
-As Yaakov said (Bereishit 31:32): “With whomever you find your gods, he shall not live.”
-And Rashi explains that due to this curse Rachel died on the way.
+However, according to both explanations there is a difficulty: Rachel acted in accordance with the law, so why was she punished for stealing the terafim?
+As Yaakov said (Bereishit 31:32): "With whomever you find your gods, he shall not live."
+Rashi explains that as a result of this curse Rachel died on the way.

-When the heretical Haskalah movement spread, the maskilim in Radin, the town of the Chafetz Chaim, founded a cultural club where a theater hall was set up, and there they staged plays full of scorn and mockery toward those who study Torah and observe the mitzvot.
-At that time the daughter of the local blacksmith fell gravely ill, and the doctors despaired of her life.
-In his distress, the blacksmith turned to the Chafetz Chaim and tearfully begged: “Rebbe, save my child!”
-The Chafetz Chaim answered him: “If you desire that your daughter live, go and destroy the club of heresy, and I promise your daughter a complete recovery.”
-The blacksmith hurried home, took two huge hammers, went to the club, which, like the houses of the town, was built of wooden beams, raised his heavy hammers and began smashing and demolishing the building.
+When the heretical Haskalah movement spread, the maskilim in Radin, the town of the Chafetz Chaim, established a cultural club.
+There they set up a performance hall where they staged plays of mockery and ridicule against Torah scholars and those who observed the mitzvot.
+At that time, the daughter of the local blacksmith fell gravely ill, and the doctors despaired of her life.
+In his distress, the blacksmith turned to the Chafetz Chaim and pleaded tearfully: "Rebbe, save my child!"
+The Chafetz Chaim answered him: "If you desire that your daughter live, go and destroy the club of heresy, and I guarantee your daughter a complete recovery."
+The blacksmith hurried home, took two huge hammers, went to the club, which had been built like the houses of the town from wooden beams, raised the heavy hammers and began to smash and demolish the building.

-Soon the young members of the club gathered around him and protested loudly with threats and curses.
-But the blacksmith, like a bereaved bear, cried out: “Whoever comes near, I’ll hurl this heavy hammer at him!”
-The reckless youths retreated in fear, and he continued the work of destruction, smashing and breaking walls and partitions, beams and roof, doors and windows, benches and tables, turning the building into piles of wood.
+Before long the young members of the club gathered around him and protested loudly with threats and curses.
+But the blacksmith turned to them like a bereaved bear and shouted: "Whoever comes near, I will throw this heavy hammer at him!"
+The frivolous youths retreated in fear, and he continued his work of destruction, smashing and breaking walls and partitions, beams and roof, doors and windows, benches and tables, turning the building into splinters of wood.
 The club of heresy was destroyed and was never rebuilt.

-After some time the irreligious youths organized again to establish a library, to which they would bring books of heresy and books scoffing at everything holy, in order to entice and turn readers away from the world of Judaism.
+After some time, the irreligious youths organized to establish a library to which books of heresy and books mocking everything holy would be brought, in order to incite and lead astray the readers from the Jewish way of life.

-The yeshiva students, who had heard their rabbi the Chafetz Chaim’s directive regarding the club, gathered—without consulting their rabbi—snuck in during the dead of night and set the library on fire together with all the books of heresy and unbelief.
-But this time the freethinkers fought back fiercely: they called the police, raised a loud public outcry, launched a propaganda campaign against the “black‑clad sectarians” acting against the advocates of progress, and organized a fundraising drive to rebuild the burned‑down library.
-And within a short time they built a library greater and more advanced than the previous one.
+The yeshiva students, who had heard their teacher the Chafetz Chaim’s directive regarding the club, gathered—without consulting their rabbi—sneaked in during the dead of night and set fire to the library along with all the heretical and blasphemous books.
+This time, however, the freethinkers fought back fiercely, summoned the police, raised a loud public outcry, and conducted a campaign of propaganda against the "black-clad sects" acting against the lovers of progress.
+They organized a fundraising drive for rebuilding the burned library, and in a short time they built a library even larger and more elaborate than the first.

-“Then I understood,” concluded Rav Sorkin his story, “that even holy zeal will not succeed if it is not carried out under the instruction of the rabbi.”
+"Then I understood," concluded Rabbi Shurkin, "that even holy zeal will not succeed if it is not carried out under the guidance of the rabbi."